AlaaElbouhdidi/Integrationsprojekt-2-/CONTRIBUTING.md

-# How to add a new component
+nx g c # How to add a new component

 ## Create it as a lib using nx